Google

 When I returned to the states, I was like a new man; reborn, filled with an insatiable desire and talent for expressing myself.
 Suddenly, asserting myself came naturally.
 I possessed an ability to write and communicate articulately that I never had before, which seemed to come from nowhere.
 It was like I was suddenly filled with this “energy” inside me that needed to express itself.
 In addition, I possessed an inner confidence, strength and optimism that few my age had.
 And I was also blessed with an ability to appreciate the beauty and richness of the little wonders of life, which few have (something that those who lose their minds and return to sanity again seem to cultivate).

-(You can read the turbulent but inspiring story I wrote about my deconversion from Christian fundamentalism in an article I wrote years later entitled My Rise to Christianity and Transcendence From It at these links: http://www.happierabroad.com/Christian_Story.htm (the latest version) or http://www.angelfire.com/me2/mccl/index.html (the original but outdated version) For similar stories that postulate a metaphysical cause of mental disorders, also see http://www.successfulschizophrenia.com/stories.html).
+You can read the turbulent but inspiring story I wrote about my deconversion from Christian fundamentalism in my article My Rise to Christianity and Transcendence From It.

 A major paradigm shift into metaphysical views